-In the SCAG region, federal regulations stipulate that no federal funds be programmed for any project that significantly increases Single Occupancy Vehicle (SOV) capacity unless the project is addressed as part of a congestion management process.3 The FTIP, as the programming document for all federal transportation funds, must be consistent with the regulations.
+In the SCAG region, federal regulations stipulate that no federal funds be programmed for any project that significantly increases Single Occupancy Vehicle (SOV) capacity unless the project is addressed as part of a congestion management process.
+The FTIP, as the programming document for all federal transportation funds, must be consistent with the regulations.
 CMP is required for any SOV capacity increasing project that adds at a minimum one (1) mile or more in length per agreement between SCAG and FHWA.

-As previously required in the 2019 FTIP, all FTIP submissions for significant SOV capacity increasing projects that are at least 1 mile in length and above must include documentation that demonstrates TDM or other operational management strategies were considered and incorporated into the project.
-Only projects federally funded with funds programmed in right-of-way and/or construction phases in the quadrennial years of the FTIP are subject to this requirement.
+As previously required in the 2021 FTIP, all FTIP submissions with significant SOV capacity increasing projects that are 1 mile in length or more, and program the right of way and/or construction phases with federal funds within the quadrennial FTIP years, must include documentation that demonstrates whether TDM/TSM strategies were considered and incorporated into the project.
 Submittal of such projects for inclusion in the FTIP require documentation indicating that the project was planned and will be constructed in accordance with the congestion management process as defined in 23 CFR Part 450.320(d) and (e).
 Acceptable forms of documentation are:

-- Alternatives Analysis (AA) Studies and/or other relevant project planning studies that outline the alternatives analysis work performed, with specific reference to page/location in document where TDM or other operational management strategies were considered and incorporated into the project. - Environmental Impact Reports (EIR)/Environmental Impact Studies (EIS), with specific reference to page/location in document where TDM or other operational strategies were considered and incorporated into the project. - Statement of overriding consideration (or statement of clarification why consideration of other alternatives were irrelevant, infeasible or impractical or any combination of these for the project.
+- Alternatives Analysis (AA) Studies and/or other relevant project planning studies that outline the alternatives analysis work performed, with specific reference to page/location in document where TDM/TSM strategies were considered and incorporated into the project. - Environmental Impact Reports (EIR)/Environmental Impact Statement (EIS), with specific reference to page/location in document where TDM/TSM were considered and incorporated into the project. - Statement of overriding consideration (or statement of clarification why consideration of other alternatives were irrelevant, infeasible or impractical or any combination of these for the project).
 This would apply mostly to relatively small, but significant arterial widening projects that are clearly not safety or operational improvement projects for which appropriate and adequate AA documentation may not exist.
-An example of such a project would be arterial widening 1 to 2 miles in length in rural area where there may not be any opportunities for transit or bikeway alternatives due to lack of connectivity to an existing network.)
+An example of such a project would be arterial widening 1 to 2 miles in length in rural area where there may not be any opportunities for transit or bikeway alternatives due to lack of connectivity to an existing network.

-Operational and safety improvement projects are exempt from CMP review.
+Operational and/or safety improvements and bottleneck relief projects are exempt from CMP review.